BECOMING A COOPERATING TEACHER

 COOPERATING TEACHER PAYMENTS

-Checks will be issued in January for fall semester placements; June for the spring semester placements.
+Checks will be processed in January for fall semester placements; June for the spring semester placements.
 Social security benefits associated with the payments are paid by the university.
 No payment will be made for persons identified as exempt or for on-campus or agency placements.
 Payments are mailed to the address listed on the cooperating teacher’s W9 or to an established fund as requested by the school district.
 Questions or concerns regarding cooperating personnel payments should be referred to the Teacher Education Center.

 FACULTY/STAFF IDENTIFICATION CARDS

-All cooperating personnel who receive payments and all school principals who supervise these cooperating personnel may receive a university faculty/staff identification card.
+All cooperating teachers who receive payments and all school principals who supervise these cooperating personnel may receive a university faculty/staff identification card.
 The card provides university facility use privileges on a limited basis, including access to UW recreation facilities, libraries, and unions.
 Athletic facility fees are charged at all sites.
 Contact each facility directly for detailed information on access and use.

 Staff ID card authorizations are in effect for one year past the paid semester (three semesters).